mit-pdos/perennial/README.md

 specification.
 Supports implementations that run a recovery procedure, as well as abstracting away the behavior of the recovery procedure.

-## Compiling

-We develop Argosy using Coq master but remain compatible with Coq v8.9+beta and Coq v8.8.2 using continuous integration.

-This project uses git submodules to include several dependencies.
-If building from a packaged release, these dependencies should be included.
-Otherwise, you can either use `git clone --recurse-submodules` or (after cloning) `git submodule update --init --recursive` to set that up.

-To compile just run `make` with Coq on your `$PATH`.

 ## Overview

 The [src](src/) subdirectory contains the Coq development.
 Within that directory: